htotapally/sml/src/kafka/README.md

 Kafka Topics
 TutorialTopic, and OrderStatus are the names of the topic used for the proof of concept

+For in Docker container, kafka is located at /opt/kafka

 Instructions for creating kafka topics
 /home/kafka/kafka/bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic TutorialTopic